-All staff have completed face to face WRAP Prevent training and Governors had the opportunity to attend in 2016.
-We recognise the relationship between hate crime and radicalisation or extremism.
-Staff are aware of the vulnerability of people in our region to messages about far right extremism, and welcome open discussion and debate with the children in order to dispel myths and misconceptions.
+Staff had face to face WRAP (Prevent) training in the Summer Term 2021 and recognise the relationship between hate crime and radicalisation or extremism.
+Staff are aware of the vulnerability of people in our region to messages about far-right extremism, and welcome open discussion and debate with the children in order to dispel myths and misconceptions.

-We recognise the limited opportunities many of our children have to experience the wider UK and urban contexts that exist outside Northumberland and prioritise a programme of learning to broaden understanding of the wider multicultural, multi-faith context of Britain.
-We have recently subscribed to the Big Classroom initiative in order to facilitate communication with children in diverse UK contexts.
+We recognise the limited opportunities many of our children have to experience the wider UK and urban contexts that exist outside Northumberland and prioritise a programme of learning to broaden understanding of the wider multicultural, multifaith context of Britain.